bridger217/go-grpc-api/README.md

 - The [daemon](https://dev.mysql.com/downloads/mysql/)
 - The [shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html)

-Once you do, create a local mysql user for your server to identify as:
+Once you do, create a local mysql user for your server and grant it root privledges:
 ```
 $ mysql -u root -p
 mysql> CREATE USER 'db_user' IDENTIFIED BY 'db_password';
+mysql> GRANT ALL PRIVILEGES ON *.* TO 'db_user'@'%';
 ```

 Then, set the proper environment variables for your code to authenticate as this user: